CancerRxGene/gdsctools/doc/source/quickstart.rst

 In the second boxplot, the tissue variable is explored; this is a decomposition of the first boxplot across tissues.

 Finally, the third boxplot shows the impact of the :term:`MSI` factor.
 Here again, all tissues are mixed.
+In the MSI column, zeros and ones correspond to MSI unstable and stab le, respetively.
+The **pos** and **neg** labels correspond to the feature being true or not, respetively.

 The output of an ODOF analysis is a time series that contains statistical information about the association found between the drug and the feature.
 See for :class:`gdsctools.anova.ANOVAResults` for more details.